1996–97 Hartford Whalers season

-The 1996–97 Hartford Whalers season was the 25th season of the franchise and the 18th and final season in Hartford.
+The 1996–97 Hartford Whalers season was the 25th season of the franchise and the 18th and final NHL season in Hartford.
 The Whalers would move to Greensboro, North Carolina, the next season to become the Carolina Hurricanes.

 Off-season

-On June 22, the Whalers participated in the 1996 NHL Entry Draft held at the Kiel Center in St. Louis, Missouri.
+On June 22, the Whalers participated in the 1996 NHL entry draft held at the Kiel Center in St. Louis, Missouri.
 Hartford did not have a selection in the first round, as the pick was traded to the Boston Bruins as part of the trade that brought Glen Wesley to the Whalers.
 In the second round, Hartford made their first selection of the draft, as they drafted Trevor Wasyluk from the Medicine Hat Tigers of the Western Hockey League with the 34th overall pick in the draft.
-Wasyluk scored 25 goals and 46 points in 69 games during the 1995-96 season.
+Wasyluk scored 25 goals and 46 points in 69 games during the 1995–96 season.
 Other notable selections by the Whalers included Craig MacDonald in the fourth round, and Craig Adams in the ninth round.

 The Whalers acquired Kevin Brown in a trade with the Anaheim Mighty Ducks in exchange for Espen Knutsen on October 1.
-Brown played in seven games with the Los Angeles Kings during the 1995-96 season, scoring one goal.
+Brown played in seven games with the Los Angeles Kings during the 1995–96 season, scoring one goal.
 Brown spent the majority of the season with the Phoenix Roadrunners of the IHL, scoring 10 goals and 26 points in 45 games.
 He also played in eight games with the Prince Edward Island Senators of the AHL, scoring three goals and nine points after he was traded from the Kings to the Ottawa Senators during the season.

 On October 2, Hartford claimed Kent Manderville off of waivers from the Edmonton Oilers.
-In 37 games with the Oilers during the 1995-96 where he scored three goals and eight points.
+In 37 games with the Oilers during the 1995–96 where he scored three goals and eight points.

 Regular season

 On April 13, 1997, the Whalers played their last game in Hartford, defeating the Tampa Bay Lightning 2–1.
-Fittingly, team captain Kevin Dineen scored the final goal in Whaler history.
+Team captain Kevin Dineen scored the final goal in Whaler history.

 The final words from SportsChannel New England with Play by play voice John Forslund at the end of the game were as follows:

 "It's over folks, it's been a great ride.
 The Whalers will go out, winners".